Wildlife projects we are supporting

 Restore the Sussex inshore kelp forests

-Coolstays are funding 4 kelp restoration survey sites in 2022/23.
+Coolstays are funding 4 kelp restoration survey sites.

 Kelp forests once stretched 40 kilometres along the Sussex coastline, creating one of the most productive and biodiverse environments on the planet.
 Kelp forests provide shelter, feeding and nursery grounds for many marine species including cuttlefish, lobster, seabream and bass.
 Kelp also has the potential to store carbon, aiding in the fight against climate change, while improving water quality and reducing coastal erosion by absorbing the power of ocean waves.
 Over the next five years we aim to restore five million oysters, using both broodstock cages and seabed restoration.
 We will conduct community outreach, using volunteer programmes and school visits to raise awareness of the importance this cornerstone species and the need for restoration.